Fungus-Community-Edition/Fungus-wiki/fungus_docs/blocks.md

 6. Now add a detailed description about the Block in the Description property in the Inspector window:
 ![block description]

+Note: Block names are shown in drop downs for selecting in various other parts of Fungus, as such you may wish to name them using categories.
+Placing a '/' in a block name will result in dropdowns collecting things into categories.

 <!-- **************************************************** -->
 # Creating a Block